 Do not be afraid to have the difficult conversation

 Did you know a majority of employees would rather receive negative feedback than no feedback at all?
 In fact, Gallup found that an employee who receives no feedback is twice as likely to be disengaged as an employee that receives negative feedback.
 Do not be afraid to have that difficult conversation with an employee.
-By avoiding the conversation, you are going to lose the employee.
+By avoiding the conversation, you are more likely to lose the employee.
 Think about this logically, if an employee is doing something all year and you have not said anything, they are going to assume they are doing their job fine.
 When you give them a less than positive year end review and they do not get that promotion, how are they going to feel?
 As far as they were concerned everything was great.
-If you had told them, they would have improved it so that they got a better review and hopefully a good bonus and promotion.
+If you had told them it wasnt then they would have improved so that they could get a better review and hopefully a good bonus and promotion.
 It is in an employee’s interest to take feedback on board.

 Do not Sugar Coat your words